100101001100001011100100110010101110100/jaret/README.md

 <h3>HTTP vs HTTPS</h3>
 <p>HTTPS uses TLS to encrypt normal HTTP requests and responses, and to digitally sign those requests and responses.</p>

+---

+<h3>Web 1.0 2.0 and 3.0</h3>
+- web 1.0 - The earliest version of the Internet
+- web 2.0 - Refers to websites that emphasize user-generated content.
+Based around ease of use.

 </body>
 </html>